How to Pay Rent and Utilities as a Foreigner

 Use your bank’s online banking platform or mobile payment apps to pay utility bills.

-Enter your account number and the amount due to complete the payment.
+Enter your account number (found on the bill) and the amount due to complete the payment.

 Some apartments use prepaid meters for utilities like electricity and gas.